-- Most users will only have one project.
+Most users will only have one project.
 You can keep multiple disconnected family trees in the same family tree (GEDCOM) file.
-This means that if you later discover two Family records store information about families, and links to all the Individual Records for those individuals who make up a family.
-You can view and edit Family records in the Property Box Dialogue. are related it is easy to connect them because they are in the same file.
+This means that if you later discover two families are related it is easy to connect them because they are in the same file.

 You may now want to review your backup options and experiment with taking a backup of your small quick start project and checking that you can recover it.
 You can read more about Projects and Backups in the Knowledge Base.